jruydemir/recipes/dumplings/malfoof.md

 Notes
 =====

+Want to try different filling recipe.
+I feel it could be better.

-You can change out cabbage for grape leaves for dolma.
+You can change out cabbage for grape leaves.